 To establish a new undergraduate Recognized Student Organization, you must first attend an information session to gain a better understanding of the overall recognition process.
-These sessions are offered a minimum of five times a semester, please RSVP via TribeLink events.
+These sessions are offered a minimum of four times a semester, please RSVP via TribeLink events.

 All groups seeking recognition must have on record a minimum of five interested students on their initial roster of members; these students must be enrolled, full-time at William & Mary.
 Additionally the organization must develop a proposed constitution (pdf) (word).
 Once a group has completed a draft constitution, they must meet with a staff member from the Office of Student Leadership Development for individual consultation.
 Following staff consultation, the draft constitution and application for recognition may be submitted via TribeLink.
 After you submit a complete application, the Office of Student Leadership Development will contact you about scheduling a Student Organization Recognition Committee (SORC), presentation.